Catallactic/catallactic-site/book/2023-10-01-units-account/index.md

 Capturing value is a long term task and has specific requirements in order to truly represent the value of the asset.

-## 3. Capturing Commodities Value
+## 4. Requirements for Units of Account
 ---

-Once we know we can capture the intrinsic value of an asset, we can focus on what kind of assets are suitable for this process.

-Historically, commodities has been used as basic forms of money.
-The problem is that they lack portability.
-This created the representative money or commodities backed money.
-However, this was replaced by fiat.
-Despite there is long way to go, crypto delivers the foundation to bring representative money back in a portable way.

-Despite a value capture mechanism can be applied to any other assets than commodities, some requirements made commodities specially suitable.

- irst thy ar ungible.

-atr that they are highly divisible.
+Have an undrlying market for price formation.
+The first requirement needed by a currency capturing value of commodities is an underlying market with price formation for this commodity.
+To our knowledge, only Cryptogas can currently deliver this.

-## 4. Creating Commodities as Units of Account
+## 5. Creating Units of Account
 ---

-### 4.1.
+### 5.1.
 Defining the amount of bound assets

-### 4.2.
-Hav an undrlying market for price formation

-The first requirement needed by a currency capturing value of commodities is an underlying market with price formation for this commodity.
-To our knowledge, only Cryptogas can currently deliver this.

-### 4.3.
+### 5.3.
 Narrow down the scop of utilities to th currncy

 Additional utilities can be delivered with an stablecoin.

-### 4.4.
+### 5.4.
 Match supply and demand

 to captur th pric o ths utilitis must hav a 1-to-1 rlationship btwn th supply o th cryptocurrncy and th units o th undrlaying assts

-### 4.5.
+### 5.5.
 Decentralization

+## 6. Additional Requirements

 ### 4.6.
 Security